platformsh/config-reader-java/README.md

 Three formatters are included out of the box:

-* `SQLDatabase` returns a database URL used by most MySQL and PostgreSQL JDBC drivers.
+* `SQLDatabase` returns a database URL used by most MySQL, MariaDB and PostgreSQL JDBC drivers.
 * `MongoDB` returns a MongoClient instance.
 * `MySQL` returns a MySQL DataSource.
+* `MariaDB` returns a MariaDB DataSource.
 * `PostgreSQL` returns a PostgreSQL DataSource.
 * `Redis` returns a Redis JedisPool.
 * `Solr` returns a HttpSolrClient instance.